bluestatedigital/SocialEEsta/README.markdown

 - text  :  Text of the suggested Tweet.
 - count_position  :  "none", "horizontal", or "vertical"  :  Default value: "horizontal".
 - related  :  Up to 2 related accounts, separated by a comma.
 These accounts are suggested to the user after they publish the Tweet.
+- size  : "large" or "medium  :  Default value: "medium"  : Specifies the size of the button.

 See [Twitter's documentation](https://dev.twitter.com/docs/tweet-button) for additional information about any of the above parameters.